Charges put focus on Jehovah's Witnesses' handling of abuse

 Church spokesman Jarrod Lopes said otherwise — that the church does recognize abuse as a crime and that members have the right to report sexual assault to authorities.
 He said the second-witness rule applies only to internal church discipline and that elders comply with reporting laws, even when there is not a second witness.

-Dozens of people have testified before the secret grand jury in Harrisburg or provided information to the attorney general’s office, and some report that investigators have exhibited keen interest in how the church has responded to molestation allegations.
+The grand jury probe began with a referral from a county district attorney who believed the state's greater resources were needed.
+Dozens of witnesses have testified before the secret grand jury in Harrisburg or provided information to the attorney general's office, and some report that investigators have exhibited keen interest in how the church has responded to molestation allegations.

 “They were very interested in not only individual cases but in systemic concerns regarding the reporting of child abuse,” said Mark O’Donnell of Parkville, Maryland, a former church member who said he appeared twice before the grand jury.